Xigmatic/Duoduellum/README.md

-# Duoduellum
+# Duoduellum Plugin Repository

-This is the main repository for ALL Spigot plugins for the Duoduellum Minecraft Tournament
+The Duoduellum tournament is a 8-game, 20-player, 10-team competition where each team plays a variety of unique minigames.
+This repository will eventually hold all project files for each Spigot plugin.
+The tournament will use a BungeeCord system, where the minigames being played are held on individual servers.

-Each folder (except .idea) is an individual plugin and will have a packaged jar file located in the "target" folder
+Each folder within this repository holds an individual plugin (excluding .idea) and will also include a pre-compiled jar file.

+THIS IS IN BETA AND WILL NOT BE TESTED FOR A WHILE